 Viewer scans QR to open source page

 On social media, people can screenshot the content and scan the QR to open the URL with the original source and capture properties.
+Not everyone needs to check — if even a few curious viewers scan and spot something suspicious, they can flag it in the comments for everyone else to see.

 Practical for creators